Macros

 Example

 Highlight parameter a of the first function in the chain, change the type to "Parameter" and change the value from "4" to "1".
 The value is the parameter index.
-However, in order for this to be used, an input parameter must be created.
+However, in order for this to be used, an input parameter must first be created.